DanielOchoa1214/Taller4-AYGO-CloudFormation/README.md

 ## Design

 ### Architecture

+This project uses the AWS Cloud Development Kit (CDK) with a small Java application to define and deploy a single CloudFormation stack that provisions a minimal serverless HTTP endpoint.

+Key components:

+- CDK App (Java): the entry point is `HelloCdkApp` which constructs and synthesizes the `HelloCdkStack` with the target AWS account and region.
+- CloudFormation Stack (`HelloCdkStack`): contains the resources defined by the CDK code:
+  - AWS Lambda Function: a Node.js 20.x function created with inline source code that returns a simple JSON response.
+  - Lambda Function URL: a Function URL attached to the Lambda with `authType` set to `NONE` (public, unauthenticated access).
+  - IAM role reference: the Lambda assumes an existing role referenced with `Role.fromRoleArn(...)`; the project does not create new IAM roles in the stack.
+  - CloudFormation Output: the function URL is exported using `CfnOutput` so the endpoint is printed after deployment.
+- Bootstrap template: an optional `bootstrap-template.yaml` is used to bootstrap the environment when required by the CDK deployment (this project includes a custom template adapted for a lab account).

+Simple data flow:

+Client (browser/curl)
+  -> Function URL (HTTPS)
+    -> Lambda (executes inline handler)
+      -> returns JSON response

 ### Deployment

 To deploy we have in this project to AWS we had to do several steps.
 First we had to set the correct AWS account id and region on the `HelloCdkApp` class: